Blo0dR0gue/PreAmazingzon/README.md

 ## Getting Started

 The project is designed to be executed in a local xampp installation or via GitPot.
+For setting up the MySQL database there is an 'install.sql' file located in the project root.

 ## Technical Details